-- 40.3 An appeal must be accompanied by a fee of (or equivalent to) 75 Euros.
-The fee will be refunded if the appeal is upheld. - 40.4 On receipt of the appeal, the Convener of the Jury shall advise the relevant team managers and indicate arrangements for hearing the appeal. - 40.5 The appeal shall be heard as soon as possible.
+- 40.4 On receipt of the appeal, the Convener of the Jury shall advise the relevant team managers and indicate arrangements for hearing the appeal. - 40.5 The appeal shall be heard as soon as possible.
 Witnesses may be called. - 40.6 The decision of the Jury is final. - 40.7 Final results shall be prepared and medals and trophies presented after the Jury's decision is announced, or the time limit for appeals to the Jury has expired (whichever is the latter)